stevearmstrong-dev/stevearmstrong-dev/README.md

 I have previously worked at Telus, Infosys and Postilize as a Software Developer, Senior Systems Engineer and Full Stack Developer respectively.
 In addition to my technical expertise, I also bring in domain expertise as a result of building software in the Financial Services and Telecommunications industries.

-* 🌍  I'm based in Halifax, NovaScotia, Canada.
-I'm open to Work and willing to relocate to anywhere in Canada as long as I get an opportunity to learn, grow and make a difference.
-* ✉️  You can contact me at [steve@stevearmstrong.org](mailto:steve@stevearmstrong.org)

 ### Skills